fprisse/Digital_for_Industry/_posts/2018-07-10-asset-performance-management-introduction.markdown

 The end result is an overall overview (timeline) that shows the development of the overall likelyhood of failure (and other undesirable outcomes)
 - considering the planned preventive work and production
 - A correction for Alarms, Operator reports, Inspections report
-- A coorection for condition monitoring data
+- A correction for condition monitoring data

 {IMAGE: Example of Asset Health Dashboard}